epfl-dlab/quootstrap/README.md

 - As in the example above, the full quotation might differ from the one(s) found in *occurrences* due to the quotation merging mechanism.
 We always report the longest (and most likely useful) quotation when multiple choices are possible.

 ## Adding support for new datasets/formats
 If you want to add support for other datasets/formats, you can provide a concrete implementation for the Java interface `DatasetLoader` and specify its full class name in the `NEWS_DATASET_LOADER` field of the configuration.
 For each article, you must supply a unique ID (int64/long), the website in which it can be found, and its content in tokenized format, i.e. as a list of strings.
-We provide an implementation for our JSON Spinn3r dataset in `ch.epfl.dlab.quootstrap.Spinn3rDatasetLoader`.
+We provide an implementation for our JSON Spinn3r dataset in `ch.epfl.dlab.quootstrap.Spinn3rDatasetLoader`, and for parquet dataframes in `ch.epfl.dlab.quootstrap.ParquetDatasetLoader`.

 ## Replacing the tokenizer
 If, for any reason (e.g. license, language other than English), you do not want to depend on Stanford PTBTokenizer, you can provide your own implementation of the `ch.epfl.dlab.spinn3r.Tokenizer` interface.
 You only have to implement two methods: `tokenize` and `untokenize`.
 Tokenization is one of the least critical steps in our pipeline, and does not impact the final result significantly.